Is Adultery a Crime in Texas? Understanding the Legal and Civil Implications

 Does my wife get half if she cheated on me in Texas?

-Marital property is defined as assets acquired during your marriage, regardless of who purchased it or whose name is connected to it.
-In Texas, your property is divided according to what is regarded “just and right,” rather than being divided exactly in half.
+Marital property is assets acquired during your marriage, regardless of who purchased it or whose name is connected to it.
+In Texas, your property is divided according to what is “just and right,” rather than being divided exactly in half.

 If you can prove that your partner committed adultery during the time you married, you are entitled to a disproportionate share of the marital property.
 If the court finds you guilty of adultery, your marital property may be split in a way that benefits your spouse rather than you.